codecompletesolutions/DBArchive/index.md

 > Hey, do you want improve your <a href="https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture" target="_blank">3-tier application</a> performance  by up to 99% and save huge (up to 99%) amounts of expensive storage?
 I bet – yes, so <a href="DbArchive.pdf" target="_blank">download documentation</a> and read about [How DBArchive Solution Works] on pages 7-9.

 > Want to know more about what additional busines values you can get from this solution?
-No problem, look at the same <a href="DbArchive.pdf" target="_blank">document</a> section [DBArchive Delivers Business Value] on page 19.
+No problem, look at <a href="DbArchive.pdf" target="_blank">page 19</a> and read section [DBArchive Delivers Business Value].

 > And you more likely want a real thing, not papers – we think the same.
 I’ve recorded DBArchive solution demo for you.
 So, do not wait any longer, click and see how everything plays together.
 Demo: <link>